-Now in its 29th year the East Anglian Beer and Cider Festival is organised by the local branch of the Campaign for Real Ale, the nationwide consumer organisation responsible for the preservation of our brewing and pub heritage.
+Now in its 29th year, the East Anglian Beer and Cider Festival is organised by the local branch of the Campaign for Real Ale, the nationwide consumer organisation responsible for the preservation of our brewing and pub heritage.

-This year we have expanded the festival to twice it’s original size and have an ambitious target to support our main charities, St Nicholas Hospice, St Edmundsbury Cathedral and other local good causes.
+This year we have expanded the festival to twice its original size and have an ambitious target to support our main charities, St Nicholas Hospice, St Edmundsbury Cathedral and other local good causes.

 The festival would not be possible without the generosity of our Sponsors who help in all manner of ways – financial support, goods and materials in kind and practical help.
-With their support we’re able to help many local charities and good causes.
-Since its inception the Festival has raised more than £150,000 to help the local community.
+With their support, we’re able to help many local charities and good causes.
+Since its inception, the Festival has raised more than £150,000 to help the local community.
 If you would like to help us and become a Festival Sponsor click here

-ST NICHOLAS HOSPICE, St Edmundsbury Cathedral and many smaller local good causes have been chosen as our nominated charities this year; you will see their volunteers working with us throughout the festival.
+ST NICHOLAS HOSPICE, St Edmundsbury Cathedral and many smaller local good causes have been chosen as our nominated charities this year; you will have see their volunteers working with us throughout the festival.
 To find out more about St Nicholas’ Hospice click here and St Edmundsbury Cathedral click here

 True to our beliefs we will also support smaller charities and other local good causes if the proceeds of the festival allow.
 Grants will be awarded during Autumn 2021; if you wish to be considered for a grant whether you are a smaller charity, youth group, community group or other deserving cause contact us now click here so we can discuss how you can contribute to and, in turn, benefit from the Festival success.